Google AdWords (Google Ads) is one of the most popular online advertising platforms for Realtors in 2022.

 Exact match keywords are exactly what they imply.
 Your ad will show only if a person enters the exact keywords: ‘buy homes in Kansas’.

-If you are not sure what category of keywords you should choose, you can always experiment with each type of keywords and determine which one provides you the highest conversion rate or Click-Through-Rate (CTR).
+If you are not sure about the right keyword match type, you can always A/B test and determine which one provides you the highest conversion rate or Click-Through-Rate (CTR).
 For finding new keyword ideas, you should go with Broad Match keyword match type.

 Realize your campaign’s full potential with Ad Extensions

-A prospect may ignore your ad after looking at the headline because he may be interested in more specific information.
+What it means that this ad extension makes it easier for people to find the specific information they are looking.
 But if he happens to be interested in properties particularly in Manhattan, your ad will immediately grab his attention.

-Apart from targeting high converting keywords, you should also put the name of your real estate brand in the headline.
+Apart from adding your target keywords, you should also consider including your real estate agency’s brand name in the headline.

 What’s your return on investment?